Sports Science Degree

 Sport science has gradually become more and more important in the world of sport.
 With new breakthroughs in medical science and in the tracking of injuries throughout sports and the ever increasing need for more physiotherapists and fitness coaches and the like, there has never been a better time to study sport science!

 The sports and leisure industry contributes a remarkable amount towards the UK economy, and studying a sports science degree will play a significant part in the industry.
-In general, this area of study focuses on how the way different sports and physical activities work, how they affect the mind and the body, and the physical attributes that enable certain athletes to perform the way that they do.
+In general, this area of research focuses on how the way different sports and physical activities work, how they affect the mind and the body, and the physical attributes that enable individual athletes to perform the way that they do.
 Candidates will study the human anatomy, how damaged muscles can be retreated and repaired, and the psychology of sports.

 Sports science also centres on how the healthy human body works during exercise and fitness, and how physical activities promotes health, physically, socially and mentally.
-This degree also incorporates other academic areas, such as, psychology, physiology, anatomy, chemistry and engineering.
+This degree also incorporates other academic areas, such as psychology, physiology, anatomy, chemistry and engineering.

 What A-Levels do I need?

 Most universities will not ask for specific subject grades, although a sports or science related subject will make a candidate’s application look better.
 The grades needed for admission will vary, from BBB to AAB.